 This resource pack was originally launched in July 2018 and updated for June 2019 following consultation with members.
 The newly developed #knifefree pack includes:

-- Recognise and evaluate the risks of carrying a knife
+- An updated lesson for key stage 3 recognising and evaluating the risks of carrying a knife

-- Explore how young people can choose to live knife-free and achieve their potential.
+- An updated lesson for key stage 4 challenging common misconceptions about knife crime and exploring how young people can choose to live knife-free and achieve their potential

 - A brand new extension lesson, adaptable for either key stage 3 or 4 students, which explores the impact of role models on decision-making and helps students to develop strategies to manage peer influence and pressures to carry a knife.
 We are grateful to all the teachers and schools who contributed their excellent feedback to our focus group when developing these lessons.